soggybag/Orange-Tree/README.md

 ## Make a new Xcode project

-- make a new Xcode project choose SpriteKit as the Template.
+- Make a new Xcode project.
+Choose SpriteKit as the Template.

 ## Set up the project